UK firms reduce foreign investment by most in over 10 years

 LONDON British companies cut their foreign direct investment by the biggest amount in a decade last year, while foreign firms also scaled back their investments in Britain, official figures showed on Thursday.

-British firms repatriated a net 79.9 billion pounds worth of investments in 2014, a sharp turnaround from net direct overseas investment of 28.4 billion pounds in 2013.
+British firms repatriated a net 79.9 billion pounds ($119.3 billion) worth of investments in 2014, a sharp turnaround from net direct overseas investment of 28.4 billion pounds in 2013.

 This was the first time British companies reduced their net foreign direct investment in over a decade, the ONS said, though it said flows could be driven by one-off transactions.